louisreberga/degan/README.md

-# DeGAN: a ProGan model to generate new DeGods NFTs
+# DeGAN: a ProGAN model to generate new DeGods NFTs